Floating-Island/UE4-TDD-CI_Testing/README.md

 # UE4 TDD CI Testing Template

 Project Template to use on TDD and CI with Unreal Engine 4 on Windows.

+This is the repository from the article  [Jenkins, CI and Test-Driven Development](https://ue4community.wiki/jenkins-ci-amp-test-driven-development-6912tx0c)

 Feel free to use it.
 If you have any questions, please let me know.